IshanSarkar/Portfolio/README.md

 # My Data Analysis/Science Portfolio
 I am currently in the learning phase and enrolled in a course on Data Analytics/Science and Machine Learning to become successful in this field.
 Regarding my highest educational background, I hold a Bachelor's Degree in Mechanical Engineering (graduated in 2018) and am currently working as a Recruiter(5+ years)/Recruitment Analyst (1+ year).
-Below are the projects on which I have worked, aiming to provide as many insights as possible.
+Below are the projects on which I have worked during my course, aiming to provide as many insights as possible.

 ## Project 1: Retail Corporation Data Analysis (SQL - Google BigQuery)
 ### Business Problem: